click on the menu below to navigate this site

 I do not find Gaudi gaudy in the least.

-A short two hour flight had us in Barcelona.
-We have only two flights left before this world trip is over; we"ve made ten flights so far and there's only two remaining.
+A short two-hour flight had us in Barcelona.
+We have only two flights left before this world trip is over; we've made ten flights so far, and there are only two remaining.
 This brings home how much we have done and how little there is to go.
 But we have saved the best for last.

 The charming old streets of Ciutat Vella.

 The streets in the Ciutat Vella are small, quaint, cute, crooked, and ancient.
-The stone buildings with their verandas and shutters lean precariously into the streets below them adding to the charm of the place.
-It was down one of these windy streets that we found our shop.
-It was something straight out of a Dickens novel, old, small, and hidden away.
-It was full of every kind of map including the map we were after.
-Map in hand we returned to our hotel.
+The stone buildings with their verandas and shutters lean precariously into the streets below them, adding to the charm of the place.
+It was down one of these winding streets that we found our shop.
+It was something straight out of a Dickens novel - old, small, and hidden away.
+It was full of every kind of map, including the map we were after.
+Map in hand, we returned to our hotel.

 Gaudi's Temple.

 We headed first to Gaudi's Temple De La Sagrada Familia.
-This is the most amazing structure, building, art work I have ever seen.
-They started building it in 1882 and it is scheduled for completion in 2025.
-But there is a lot there now and it is astounding.
-Gaudi used his mastery of organic looking structures to create a space that projects enormous ceilings, stupendous arches, and positive proof that architecture does not have to be boring.
+This is the most amazing structure, building, and artwork I have ever seen.
+They started building it in 1882, and it is scheduled for completion in 2025.
+But there is a lot there now, and it is astounding.
+Gaudi used his mastery of organic-looking structures to create a space that projects enormous ceilings, stupendous arches, and positive proof that architecture does not have to be boring.

 He was a genius.